gobeyondidentity/developer-docs/docs/sdks/react-native-sdk/overview.md

 ```

 ### Using `expo`
-:::warning
+:::info
 This package cannot be used in "Expo Go" because [it requires custom native code](https://docsexpo.io/workflow/customizing/).
-However you can leverage this library with a [development build(https://docs.expo.dev/development/introduction/) or [prebuild](https://docs.expo.dev/workflowprebuild/).
+However you can leverage this library with a [development build](https://docs.expo.dev/development/introduction/) or [prebuild](https://docs.expo.dev/workflowprebuild/).
 :::

 1. Install the SDK: